UofS-Pulse-Binfo/analyzedphenotypes/docs/contribute.rst

 We have provided a `Tripal Test Suite Database Seeder <https://tripaltestsuite.readthedocs.io/en/latest/db-seeders.html>` to make development and demonstration of functionality easier.
 To populate your development database with fake phenotypic data:

+1. Install this module according to the instructions in the administration guide.
-1. Create an organism (genus: Tripalus; species: databasica)
+2. Create an organism (genus: Tripalus; species: databasica)
-2. Configure the module terms by Navigating to Administration » Tripal » Extensions » Analyzed Phenotypes » Set-up Ontologies and click "Save term configuration" at the bottom of the page.
+3. Configure the module terms by Navigating to Administration » Tripal » Extensions » Analyzed Phenotypes » Set-up Ontologies and click "Save term configuration" at the bottom of the page.
-3. Run the database seeder to populate the database using the following commands:
+4. Run the database seeder to populate the database using the following commands:

   .. code::